Superintendent's Compendium of Designations, Closures, Permit Requirements, and Other Restrictions Imposed Under Discretionary Authority.

 - All visitors wishing to hold a wedding ceremony in the park must obtain a permit.

-In order to provide for resource protection, avoid conflicts between groups wishing to use the same site, and to minimize the impact of such events on other visitors, a permit system is necessary for these events.
+In order to provide for resource protection, to avoid conflicts between groups wishing to use the same site, and to minimize the impact of such events on other visitors, a permit system is necessary for these events.

 - Individuals or groups visiting beach areas who light or maintain a wood fire, including ceramic pit fires, must obtain a permit.